4d/4d-for-ios/docs/CustomizeWithXcode-iOSProjectCustomization.md

 At this point, all the profile picture constraints should be blue.

 Congratulations!
-Your profile picture is now well postioned with the correct constraints.
+Your profile picture is now well positioned with the correct constraints.